jupyterhub/oauthenticator/README.md

     from oauthenticator.gitlab import GitLabOAuthenticator
     c.JupyterHub.authenticator_class = GitLabOAuthenticator

-You can also use `LocalGitHubOAuthenticator` to map GitHub accounts onto local users.
+You can also use `LocalGitLabOAuthenticator` to map GitLab accounts onto local users.

 You can use your own GitLab CE/EE instance by setting the `GITLAB_HOST` environment flag.